 Tina earned her Doctor of Music degree at Indiana University's Jacobs School of Music with a major in piano performance and minors in music education and historical performance practice.
 Her mentors were Arnaldo Cohen, Peter Miksza, and Elisabeth Wright.
 Tina is also a graduate of the Oberlin Conservatory of Music where she studied with Angela Cheng.
 She has worked closely with artist-teachers Robert McDonald, Jerome Lowenthal, Yoheved Kaplinsky, Julian Martin, Arie Vardi, and Menahem Pressler at numerous international summer festivals.

 At San Diego State University, Tina has served on the piano faculty since 2016.
 Prior to this appointment, she served as a visiting professor at the University of San Diego for two years and Associate Instructor of Piano at Indiana University for seven years.
-Tina is an active clinician throughout North America, giving frequent guest lectures, masterclasses, and adjudications.
+Tina is an active international clinician, giving frequent guest lectures, masterclasses, and adjudications.
 She is a passionate advocate of alternatively-sized keyboards and is responsible for the recent acquisition of two reduced-sized piano keyboards at SDSU, the first of its kind in a university on the west coast.